 There are currently several private lenders who offer osteopathic students funding under alternative loans.
 These credit-based loans are designed to make up the difference between the student's recognized cost of attendance and the amount of financial aid the student receives.
-The UNECOM Financial Aid Handbook has a description of some of the most advantageous alternative loan programs.
+The Financial Aid Office will send a brochure, which has a description of some of the most advantageous alternative loan programs, to students with their award package.
 Contact the Financial Aid Office for additional information.